-If your concern or complaint relates to teaching or other provision made by the faculty/department, then you should raise it with the Associate Head of Department (Education) (Prof. Jan Kristensen), or with the Director of Graduate Studies (Prof. Peter Howell and Prof. Marc Lackenby) as appropriate.
+If your concern or complaint relates to teaching or other provision made by the faculty/department, then you should raise it with the Associate Head of Department (Education) (Prof. Dan Ciubotaru), the Academic Lead (Prelims and Part A)(Prof. Melanie Rupflin), the Academic Lead(Parts B and C) (Prof. Dmitry Belyaev)) or with the Director of Graduate Studies (Prof. Tom Sanders [Research] and Prof. Christoph Reisinger [Taught]) as appropriate.
 Complaints about departmental facilities should be made to the Head of Administration (Jocasta Gardner).
 If you feel unable to approach one of those individuals, you may contact the Head of Department (Prof. James Sparks).
 The officer concerned will attempt to resolve your concern/complaint informally.